AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day2/LectureMaterials/Conditionals.md

 }
 ```

-Before moving on have the students mess around with this.
+Before moving on, have the students mess around with this.
 Change up the input value and step through different scenarios with breakpoints.

 If you only want to stack if statements you can ignore the first part in the else and just do an `if, else if`: